Oakland Raiders relocation to Las Vegas: Move to Las Vegas

-On March 6, 2017, the Raiders revealed that Bank of America would be replacing Sheldon Adelson's portion of the funding for the new stadium in Las Vegas.
-On March 27, 2017, the National Football League officially approved the Raiders move from Oakland to Las Vegas in a 31–1 vote, with the Miami Dolphins being the only team to vote against the measure.
-However, even though the Raiders were approved to move to Las Vegas, the club still played the 2017, 2018 and 2019 NFL seasons at the Oakland–Alameda County Coliseum and were still known as the Oakland Raiders as long as they played in the San Francisco Bay Area.
-The team moved to the new stadium in 2020.

-The NFL issued a press release on April 14, 2017 outlining a statement of reasons as to why the league's ownership approved the Raiders' application to move from Oakland to Las Vegas.
+On March 6, 2017, the Raiders revealed that Bank of America would replace Sheldon Adelson's portion of the funding for the new stadium in Las Vegas.
+On March 27, 2017, the National Football League approved the Raiders' move from Oakland to Las Vegas in a 31–1 vote; the Miami Dolphins were the only team to vote against the measure.
+The NFL issued a press release on April 14, 2017, outlining why the league's owners approved the Raiders' move from Oakland.
 About one thousand season ticket holders asked for and received refunds after the move to Las Vegas was announced.
 Their tickets were sold to other fans within hours, and the Raiders' 53,250 season tickets were all sold out by late May.